enoklearn/engineering/exercises/product-life-cycle/team-collaboration-questionnaire.md

 | Goal | To to give an apprentice a way to quickly assess the typical composition of a product team in the organization and how a team collaborates toward a shared goal |
 | Duration | 1-8 hours |

-Now that the apprentice has a mental image of the overarching development process and how product teams collaborate among themselves, and then with the business, we turn our attention to how individuals within a product team collaborate to ship software products out the door.
+Now that you have a mental image of the overarching development process and how product teams collaborate among themselves, and then with the business, we turn our attention to how individuals within a product team collaborate to ship software products out the door.

-To do this, we will want to start with fostering conversations with a representative from each of the disciples the apprentice will likely work with on a product team.
-This will give the apprentice direct interaction and empathy for all the roles of a typical team, and then how to work with them effectively.
+To do this, we will want to start with fostering conversations with a representative from each of the disciples you will likely work with on a product team.
+This will give you direct interaction and empathy for all the roles of a typical team, and then how to work with them effectively.

-To complete the picture, we will want to then immerse the apprentice in the appropriate working sessions that allow them to see the individual work and the coordinated efforts among the various disciplines within a team.
+To complete the picture, you will then want to immerse yourself in the appropriate working sessions that allows you to see the individual work and the coordinated efforts among the various disciplines within a team.

-In order to understand and peer into how digital products are discovered, designed, developed, deployed, and maintained by a team, look at the following list of likely roles to see which are commonly part of a product team at the company, and use judgment, or the guidance of the mentor, if it is most effective to have one-on-one or group discussions:
+In order to understand and peer into how digital products are discovered, designed, developed, deployed, and maintained by a team, look at the following list of likely roles to see which are commonly part of a product team at your company, and use judgment, or the guidance of the mentor, if it is most effective to have one-on-one or group discussions with these roles:
 - Product Manager
 - Business Analysts
 - Digital Product Designer